digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Components of the Fabric Blockchain Network
 ===========================================

-The following key concepts of Fabric are relevant for the Canton synchronizer integration with Fabric.
+The following key concepts of Fabric are relevant for the Canton sync domain integration with Fabric.
 For further details, refer to the `Fabric documentation
 <https://hyperledger-fabric.readthedocs.io/en/release-2.2/key_concepts.html>`_.